MyGet/MyGetDocs/Docs.Site/Docs/Reference/Webhooks.markdown

 * **Color** - background color for the notification (yellow, green, red, purple, gray or random)
 * **Color build events based on status** - will color the message gray when a build is started, green when a build succeeds and red when a build fails
 * **Notify participants** - determines if room participants should get a notification for the event or not

+### Slack webhook

+The Slack webhook sends the event as a notification to a Slack channel.
+The following configuration options must be provided:

+* **Webhook URL** - a Slack [incoming webhook URL](https://www.slack.com/services/new/incoming-webhook)
+* **Channel** - channel to which to send the notifaction

 ### Twilio